timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 The number of rsync servers needed depends on the number of RPs, their refresh rate, and the "max connections" used.
-These values are subject to change over time, so it is hard to give clear recommendations here except to restate that it is RECOMMENDED to load-test rsync service and reevaluating parameters over time.
+These values are subject to change over time, so it is hard to give clear recommendations here except to restate that it is recommended to load-test rsync service and reevaluating parameters over time.

 # IANA Considerations